-The Diocese of Great Britain and Ireland
+The Diocesan Region of Great Britain and Ireland

 Britain is one of the oldest Orthodox lands in the world, having received the Gospel proclamation from an Apostle of the Seventy in the first century AD.
 For more than 2,000 years the Orthodox faith has been proclaimed here, and through the intercessions of our host of local Saints we continue to carry that banner, drawing peoples of every nationality, tongue, age and race into the life of the Gospel.

 The British Isles (encompassing Great Britain and Ireland) have been home to the presence of the Russian Orthodox Church Outside of Russia since its beginnings, at times administered as a vicariate of the European diocese, at times as its own diocesan entity.
 Since 2018, it is under the unified pastorate of the Bishop of London and Western Europe, having combined what in previous years were the separate Diocese of Great Britain and Ireland, and the Diocese of Western Europe into our present-day Diocese of Great Britain and Western Europe.
 The region of the British Isles continues to have its own local administration and region-specific activities, together with all the activities of the Diocese as a whole.